ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Experimental Results

-A stratified subset of 36 images sampled from the full 245-image benchmark was evaluated.
-The subset includes both single-concept (26 images) and multi-concept (10 images) scenarios and is balanced across conditions (18 original images generated by the undefended model and 18 images edited using \sys).
-To avoid anchoring effects, paired pre-/post-edit versions of the same underlying image are explicitly excluded.
-Annotations were collected in a controlled lab setting using a custom web-based interface.
-Participants were second-year undergraduate computer science students who volunteered and were not otherwise involved in this research.
-All annotators were presented with an informed consent form and a content warning indicating that images may contain nudity, violence, or other sensitive material.
-Participation was voluntary, and no personally identifying information was collected.
-In total, 35 participants took part in the study.
+We sampled a stratified subset of 36 images from the 800-image benchmark: 26 single-concept and 10 multi-concept, balanced across conditions (18 original and 18 \sys-edited).
+Paired pre-/post-edit versions of the same image were excluded to avoid anchoring.
+Using a custom web interface in a controlled lab setting, we collected annotations from 35 volunteer second-year undergraduate computer science students who were not otherwise involved in the research.
+All participants received informed consent and content-warning forms; participation was voluntary, and no identifying information was collected.

-For each image, annotators independently indicated the presence of five moderation-relevant categories aligned with the detector scope: (A) recognizable copyrighted fictional characters, (B) drugs or alcohol, (C) weapons or violence, (D) public figures, and (E) nudity or sexualized content.
-Each category was evaluated using a three-way response option (\textit{Yes}, \textit{No}, \textit{Unsure}).
-For \textit{Yes} responses, annotators additionally provided a brief (1–3 word) description of the recognized entity.
-Images were presented in randomized order for each participant, and all annotations were performed independently without discussion.
-Each image was evaluated by multiple annotators, yielding a total of 1260 concept-level judgments.
-Following standard moderation practice, \textit{Unsure} responses are treated conservatively as non-detections.
+For each image, annotators indicated whether it contained one of five moderation-relevant categories aligned with the detector scope---(A) copyrighted fictional characters, (B) drugs or alcohol, (C) weapons or violence, (D) public figures, and (E) nudity or sexualized content---using \textit{Yes}, \textit{No}, or \textit{Unsure}.
+For \textit{Yes}, they also provided a 1--3 word description of the recognized entity.
+Images were randomized and annotated independently.
+An image was counted as recognized when the annotator selected \textit{Yes} for the category matching its generated concept; \textit{Unsure} was conservatively treated as a non-detection.
+This produced $18 \times 35 = 630$ judgments per condition and 1260 overall.
+As shown in Table~\ref{tab:human_eval}, original images are recognizable in $95.56\%$ of judgments ($602/630$), confirming that sensitive content is clearly identifiable before editing.
+The remaining responses were primarily \textit{Unsure} cases in which annotators were unfamiliar with the depicted concept.

-Detection rates are computed by aggregating responses based on original images vs \sys defended images.
-As summarized in Table~\ref{tab:human_eval}, original images generated by the undefended model exhibit a high recognizability rate of $95.99\%$ (602 out of 630 judgments), indicating that sensitive or copyrighted content is clearly identifiable to human observers in nearly all cases.
-The detection rate does not reach $100\%$ due to a small number of images in which annotators were not aware of the concept in which they marked \textit{Unsure}.